uapi-group/docs/minutes/2022-10-05__Image-based-linux-summit.md

 - [Discoverable Partitions Specification](https://systemd.io/DISCOVERABLE_PARTITIONS/)
    - Please file PRs to extend the specification to [systemd's repository](https://github.com/systemd/systemd/blob/main/docs/DISCOVERABLE_PARTITIONS.md)
    - Input collected in Summit see **TODO #6**
+   - DDI: Discoverable Disk Image, uses DPS and signed dm-verity.
+Inspired by Canonical's Snaps, uses the same technique and builds on top of it.

 - Distro-independent sysext images?
 Vision: Kubernetes project can publish their own Kubernetes sysext, runs well on all distros, is self-updating client side, so Kubernetes upstream can keep it up to date just by publishing new versions.
    - Could be done by promoting building tools for Go/Rust static binaries.
 Flatcar has a lab / playground for this, [for example for Docker](https://github.com/flatcar/sysext-bakery).